janscience/Teensy_Amp/R5.0/README.md

 ### Pre-amplifier

-- R2 ties the input channels to VREF.
+- R2 ties the input channels to VGND.
-  VREF is the average of the input signals CHx: VREF = mean(CHx) = AVVD/2.
+  VGND is the average of the input signals CHx: VGND = mean(CHx) = AVVD/2.
 - C1=10uF decoupling capacitor.
 - The [TI OPA1662](opa1662.pdf) non-inverting opamps(green) operate on
   virtual ground given by VREF.
   They return the amplified SIGx (=CHx) relative to VREF: gain*(CHx-VREF)+VREF. ...
-  Because of the common mode rejection (see below) non-inverting amplifiers are the possibility.
+  Because of the common mode rejection (see below) non-inverting amplifiers are the only possibility.
 - gain=1+R5/R4.
 For changing gain change R5.
   For R4=10k and R5=100k we get a x11 gain.
   For R4=10k and R5=10k we get a x2 gain.
-- In single-ended mode we measure at INxP exactly CHx - mean(CHx), the difference between the actual potential CHx and the average over all signals.
+- In single-ended mode we measure at INxP CHx - mean(CHx), the difference between the actual potential CHx and the average over all signals.
 - The subtraction of the average introduces